SIDN/ietf-wg-rpp-charter/README.md

 * See [Concept charter](https://github.com/SIDN/ietf-wg-rpp-charter/blob/main/rpp-charter.md)

 > [!NOTE]
-> **Please be advised** that the charter has been approved and is now published on datatracker
+> **Please be advised** that the charter has been finalized and approved and is now published on datatracker
 >
 > https://datatracker.ietf.org/wg/rpp/about/